Bereavement Support

 If we are notified of the death of a registered contact (parent or guardian):

-Once the appropriate evidence is received, then a new registered contact can be added to the account.
+Once we’ve received the necessary documentation, a new registered contact can be added to the account.

 Documents we may need